How should I prepare mind and body for exams?

 Tip 1: Revise sufficiently

-As our short course on exam revision explains in significant depth, it is extremely important that students revise sufficiently before an exam.
+As our short reader on exam revision explains in significant depth, it is extremely important that students revise sufficiently before an exam.
 Otherwise, they may be faced with the daunting situation of not being able to answer certain exam questions.
 This means studying any and all relevant seminar readings and lecture materials, doing ample background investigations about the topics being tested, making notes about this relevant information, and memorising as much of it as possible.
 What’s most important however is that students do not cram all of their revision into one, two or three days.
 Instead, revision is most effective when it is done over multiple weeks leading up to those final exams.

 Tip 2: Experience success